asugar13/WordBattlesGame/README.md

 ###*Node*
 ```
 node_modules/
-	various modules for node, make sure to add new ones in this folder and commit, also don't forget to update the package.json
+	various modules for node, make sure to add new ones in this folder
 ```

 ###*HTML views & images/icons (if needed)*